Learning Diffusion Models with Flexible Representation Guidance: REED: Representation-Enhanced Elucidation of Diffusion

 However, directly using multimodal data requires paired samples across modalities, which are often scarce and costly to obtain.
 In the context of conditional generation, where the model generates outputs based on a specific conditioning variable (e.g., class label or input sequence), it may also introduce shortcuts between the conditioning variable and the representations.
 For instance, aligning the representation of the input condition as an additional modality may cause the model to simply replicate the condition, rather than extract meaningful features.
 To address this issue, we generate synthetic multimodal data $y:=f_{\phi}(x)$ using an auxiliary multimodal model $f_{\phi}$ that bridges modalities $x$ and $y$ (see \Cref{fig:main}).
 This introduces stochasticity and diversity into the data pairs, enabling efficient data augmentation that fosters model generalization and mitigates shortcut risks.

 In practice, we use multimodal models (between $x$ and $y$) instead of single-modality models to obtain the representations $z^y$ for other auxiliary modalities because their representations are inherently aligned across modalities $x$ and $y$.
 For images, we use text as an auxiliary modality, generate captions with Vision Language Models (VLMs), and extract multimodal features from intermediate layers of the VLMs.
 For protein inverse folding, we generate auxiliary structures with folding models and use their single, pair, and structure embeddings as representations.
 For 3D molecules, we treat 2D graph structure as an auxiliary modality, using external tookits like RDKit to extract atom and bond features.
+We precompute and store these representations before diffusion training, so REED incurs minimal additional computational overhead compared to REPA.
+Further analysis of computational cost is provided in \Cref{appendixsec:exp_image}.